Special Vehicles in MarylandPage Overview

 If your office trailer or mobile home doesn't exceed 35 feet in length, you may be exempt from Maryland registration laws.

 If you're handy enough to make your own trailer, you can register and title it with Application for Certificate of Title (Form VR-005).
-You will have to provide two photos of the trailer from the side and from the rear.
-If MVA approves your application, you'll receive a Vehicle Identification Number (VIN) for the trailer.
+You will have to provide photos of the trailer from the side and from the rear.
+If MVA approves your application, you'll receive a vehicle identification number (VIN) for the trailer.

 Boat, Camping, Tent, or Travel Trailers